 By Larry Nazimek

-On May 4, 2022, Mark Weiman and I had a teleconference with Bailee Bannon and Harrison Segall.
+On May 4, 2022, Mark Weiman and I had a teleconference with members of VA’s VETSmile Pilot Program team.
 We have been the ones who have been nagging them about the program ever since it was announced, and since we have been working on veteran dental care for such a long time, we will be doing whatever we can to help with the implementation of this program.
 Since we are “boots on the ground” in the Chicago area, we are aware of some resources that they may not be aware of.

 The first location was NY/NJ, and it opened with much fanfare, and that’s where we first heard the name “VETSmile.”

 What we learned is that the program, which came about through the Mission Act, is a 5 year (July 2021-2026) pilot program with a goal of getting into all 50 states.
 They hope to be operating in Chicago by the end of this year.
 Like everything else, the PANdemIC has slowed things.
-They want to focus on dental schools, but all available sources will be welcome.
+They want to focus on dental schools, but are also exploring additional dental care providers and sources as well.

 It must be emphasized that this is not substitute for our goal, which is to make the VA treat dental care like every other medical specialty.
 That is what we have been fighting for and for what we will continue to fight.